k-huynh/khcraft/README.md

 # Notes
 - did not do any further testing for exp level up events
 - POTENTIAL ISSUE: due to floating point operations, there may be inaccuracies with calculating level up bounds.
 Most of these should be within +/- 1 exp event but i haven't tested nor verified the logic to be 100% correct.
 Worst case scenarios: not recognising level up resulting in missed skill point awards, or doubly recognising a level up resulting in double skill point awards
+- note: will not count if you skip multiples of 5 levels towards giving skill points :(